 An excellent way to get rid of any chance of exposure is to have the lead paint fully removed.
 This remedy, while costly, is the most permanent long-term solution to the problem.
 Do not try to remove lead-based paint yourself; this is a task better left to the professionals.

 If removal and replacement are not viable solutions, you could encapsulate or enclose your rental’s surfaces to deter any contact with the lead paint.
 Encapsulation, which is commonly the more affordable option of the two, is a process where a special coating is placed over the lead paint, producing a watertight seal.
 Enclosure, on the other hand, involves covering the old surface with a new one.
 It’s the same as putting up new drywall over an existing one or covering window sills with cladding.
-While the two options may work temporarily, if the coating ever fades or the enclosed surface is removed, the risk of being exposed is very great.
+While the two options may work temporarily, if the coating ever fades or the enclosed surface is removed, the risk of exposure is very great.
 You may also still need to inform your tenant about disclosures regarding the lead paint, depending on the laws in your area.

 Owning rental properties can come with a couple of unexpected challenges.
 And we, here at Real Property Management Affiliates, understand that.
 When obstacles do arise, you need the experience and resources of Energy Corridor property management experts to aid you through.
 To learn more, contact us online.